 What is a Balloon Payment?

 A balloon loan can be a car loan or even a mortgage.
-This type of loan is usually semi-short term, and only part of the principle of the loan is amortized over the length of the term.
+This type is usually semi-short term, and only part of the principle of the amount is amortized over the length of the term.

-You will find that these payments are usually double the size of the payments you've made on the loan in the past, though they can be even larger than that.
+You will find that these payments are usually double the size of the payments you've made in the past, though they can be even larger than that.

 What type of loan does it apply to?

 If you are interested in buying a new car, this is certainly an option that you should at least consider.
 These days lots of people decide to go with a balloon loan because of all the benefits it has to offer.

 Minimizing the size of your Payments

 While it's true that you will need to make a very large payment at the end of the loan term, most of your payments will be quite small and manageable.
 A lot of people who need a new car but don't have a lot of money for a down payment opt for a balloon loan.

 Those who get a car with a balloon loan and cannot pay it back may get it repossessed, which is by far the worst case scenario.
-You might be able to buy your car back, but you will still need to pay the principal of the loan.
+You might be able to buy your car back, but you will still need to pay the principal amount.